Alstom chief confident GE deal will get EU approval

 GE’s planned 12.4 billion euros ($14 billion) purchase of Alstom’s power equipment business has sparked regulatory worries that it would harm competition.

-The Commission is concerned the takeover would leave just two gas turbine companies in Europe, with GE competing with Germany’s Siemens.
+The Commission is concerned the takeover would leave just two gas turbine companies in Europe, with GE competing with Germany’s Siemens (SIEGn.DE).

 Kron said Alstom’s shareholders meeting on June 30 will be an occasion to defend and explain a project he was “proud of”.